Entanglement and thermalization in open fermion systems: Results

 where $\epsilon_k = -2w\cos{k}$ is the energy, $v_k = \frac{\partial \epsilon_k}{\partial k} = 2w\sin{k}$ is the group velocity, and $f(\epsilon, \beta) = (e^{\beta\epsilon}+1)^{-1}$ is the Fermi distribution.
 This can be explicitly integrated to give

-Next, in Figure \ref{fig:conductance} we plot the ballistic transport conductance and the numerically computed conductance in the steady state as a function of $\beta = \beta_L=\beta_R$, for a system with $240$ sites ($N_L=N_W=N_R=80$) with $w=w'=1$ and $\gamma = 0.05$.
+Next, in Fig.~\ref{fig:conductance} we plot the ballistic transport conductance and the numerically computed conductance in the steady state as a function of $\beta = \beta_L=\beta_R$, for a system with $240$ sites ($N_L=N_W=N_R=80$) and $\gamma = 0.05$.
 Although there is an interesting feature near $\beta=2$, the steady state current generally matches the Landauer formula quite well.
 We also obtained numerical evidence that the low temperature Landauer result is well approximated by the steady state value in the limit of large leads.
-Together we take these data as evidence that, just as the unbiased steady state captures well the physics of thermal equilibrium, the biased steady state captures well the physics of current carrying states in the non-interacting fermion wire.
+Together we take this data as evidence that, just as the unbiased steady state captures well the physics of thermal equilibrium, the biased steady state captures well the physics of current carrying states in the non-interacting fermion wire.

 We can also show that relaxation to the steady state takes place in a reasonable time frame, inverse polynomial in the system size.
-Recall that the relaxation rate is determined from the real part of the spectrum of the Liouvillean as described in Section \ref{sec:methods}.
-Figure \ref{fig:relaxation_rates} shows the relaxation rate $\Delta$ as a function of total system size $n$ for different inverse temperatures $\beta$.
-Other parameters are $w=w'=1$, $\gamma = 0.01$, and $\mu_R = -\mu_L = 0.1$.
+Recall that the relaxation rate is determined from the real part of the spectrum of the Liouvillean as described in Sec.~\ref{sec:methods}.
+Figure~\ref{fig:relaxation_rates}(a) shows the relaxation rate $\Delta$ as a function of total system size $n$ for different inverse temperatures $\beta$.
+Other parameters are $\gamma = 0.05$ and $\mu_R = -\mu_L = 0.1$.
+We clearly observe an inverse polynomial scaling at large system sizes.